-- Based on the 2020-2021 tuition/fee schedule, the estimated total charge for an entire master's degree is \$37,630. - In addition to the fees noted above, students will be charged a \$50 application fee. - Master degree students will be charged a fee in their entering semester for supplies of \$350. - A graduation fee of \$300 will be charged for all degrees conferred after July 1, 2020. - In addition to the fees listed above, California residents, or students enrolled at the California campus, may be subject to a nonrefundable STRF fee.
-For students who enroll after January 1, 2015, the fee is \$0 (zero) per \$1,000 of institutional charges.
+- Based on the 2021-2022 tuition/fee schedule, the estimated total charge for an entire associate degree is \$77,310. - In addition to the fees noted in the charts above, students will be charged a \$50 application fee. - Students will be charged a fee of \$1,080 in their entering semester for supplies and uniforms.
+A \$300 graduation fee will be charged for all degrees conferred. - In addition to the fees listed above, California residents, or students enrolled at the California campus, may be subject to a nonrefundable STRF fee.
+For students who enroll after February 8, 2021, the fee is \$.50 (50 cents) per \$1,000 of institutional charges.
 The STRF rate is subject to change based on the balance in the STRF account.
 Please see Student Tuition Recovery Fund (STRF) Fee for more information.

-2019-2020 Tuition/Fee Schedule-Certificate Program (California)
+2021-2022 Tuition/Fee Schedule-Certificate Program (California)

-California Campus Effective July 1, 2020
+California Campus Effective July 1, 2021

-Tuition \$16,000
+Tuition \$16,400

-Board \$1,655
+Board \$865

-General Fee® \$810
+General Fee® \$835

-Total per semester \$18,465
+Total per semester \$18,100

-Full-time tuition is per semester, with each semester ranging from 12-18 credits.

-- Board includes two meals per day on scheduled class days. - R The general fee includes charges for student activities, student support services, exams, and secondary student accident insurance.
+- \ Full-time tuition is per semester, with each semester ranging from 12-18 credits. - \\ Board includes one meal per day on scheduled class days. - The general fee includes charges for student activities, student (a) support services, exams, and secondary student accident insurance.